pmean/build-website/text/06/IntervalTooWide.md

 your patients.

 You should factor in the individual patient values into this equation.
-Suppose a new therapy reduced a patient\'s sperm count to the point where that patient would have difficulty getting his partner pregnant.
+Suppose a new therapy reduced a patient's sperm count to the point where that patient would have difficulty getting his partner pregnant.
 Some people would be aghast at this and would not want to sacrifice their ability to produce children for anything in the world.
 Others